 Three pontoon passengers have been treated for their injuries and released from a local hospital, and the pontoon boat was recovered.

-Our Atlanta DUI victim attorneys at the Law Offices of Shane Smith extend our deepest condolences to the family of the two boys, and wish all the Georgia BUI victims a full and fast recovery following this tragic boating crash.
+Our Atlanta DUI victim attorneys at Shane Smith Law extend our deepest condolences to the family of the two boys, and wish all the Georgia BUI victims a full and fast recovery following this tragic boating crash.